 The title character of Hey Arnold!.
 Most people see him as a sweet, friendly little boy...however, he's really just hiding his sadness due to his parents being lost in the jungle and not seeing them in ages.

 On Daria, perpetually happy Mr. O'Neill gets at least one moment of this: in "Is It Fall Yet?"
 Link tells him off, saying that he either doesn't really care about helping people or just "sucks" at it.
-(It's the latter.)
+(To be fair, it's the latter.)
 After Link storms out Mr. O'Neill reassures himself that Link didn't really mean that, then goes back to his work, only to make a loud sobbing noise a moment later.

 Parry from Robot and Monster is always smiling, but only because his face gears are broken and he can't make any other expressions.
 In reality he's the most miserable character in the whole show.

 Impulse from Young Justice is Depressed; he presents himself as a happy, peppy tourist from the future "with a broken rental car."
 In reality, he's an extremely serious and driven person from a Crapsack World (flashbacks imply he was enslaved at one point) who knowingly trapped himself in the past in order to change it.